 I don't know, though; there may be other motives at work.
 Possibly Barack Obama wants East Africa to be safe enough that he can deport his welfare-queen illegal-immigrant aunt and drunk-driving illegal-immigrant uncle back there.
 Possibly.
 Be nice to think so.

-05 — GOP Las Vegas debate.
-Yet another GOP candidate debate.
+05 — Another GOP candidates' debate.
+Yet another GOP candidates' debate.
 The standard here was lower than previously, the candidates seeming less coherent and more snippy at each other.

 Rick Perry reminded us more than ever that for all its many virtues, Texas has an unattractive side.
 I can't express is better than paleoconservative blogger Christopher Roach did when Perry's poll numbers started to dive.
 Long quote: